The cutting room floor

 We also met a number of Ladies: Lady Bridport, Lady Onslow, Lady Nelson of Stafford, Lady Harford and others listed below who must have arrived with their children.
 It was all quite something.

 Please note that Simon West, (to the right in the top photo) was wearing a tie that matched exactly with the floral print of his shirt.
 This was the height of fashion in 1974, something I have yet to see revived or replicated.
-Suzanna and I both wore pinafore dresses.
-These have not experienced a revival either, although Suzanna’s Laura Ashley print would be considered a treasured vintage piece.
+While Kit Seymour and Lesely Bennett who played the Amazons both wore jackets with trousers, Suzanna Hamilton wore a Laura Ashley pinafore dress, which would be considered a treasured vintage piece today.
 My mother was horrified that Ronald Fraser had his collar button undone, but I think that was a nod to trendy-ness.
 He also wore a badge in support of the charity pinned to his lapel.
 Badges were all the rage at the time and collected by all.

 The premier - reported in Cinema TV Today